aws-samples/aws-hpc-tutorials/content/03-WRF/01-spack-install-wrf.md

 Now that we've built a cluster, let's install WRF:

 {{% notice note %}}
-We're going to install WRF on the HeadNode, we're able to do this as the architecture of the HeadNode instance type, `c6a.2xlarge`, matches the compute ndoes.
+We're going to install WRF on the HeadNode, we're able to do this as the architecture of the HeadNode instance type, `c6a.2xlarge`, matches the compute nodes so Spack does the correct [microarchitecture detection](https://spack.readthedocs.io/en/latest/basic_usage.html#support-for-specific-microarchitectures).
 In most other cases it makes sense to install on compute nodes.
 {{% /notice %}}

 ```bash